Nurse Compensation: Comparing Salary vs Hourly Wage

 Here me out...
 I’m not saying you shouldn’t take this position.
 If your long-term game plan is management sometimes you must take a step back to take a leap forward.
 Also, personal life choices are just that…personal.
 Different circumstance might warrant different actions.
 But make sure those actions are made considering all the important facts.

-Would knowing this information change your thoughts on your next job offer?
+Does knowing this change your thoughts on nurse compensation?